phurhard/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line: a script that duplicates the last line of the file iacta
 10-no_more_js: A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11-directories: A script that counts the number of directories and sub-directories in the current directory.
+12-newest_files: A script that displays the 10 newest files in the current directory.
+ 13-unique: script that takes a list of words as input and prints only words that appear exactly once.
+14-findthatword: A script that Display lines containing the pattern “root” from the file /etc/passwd
+15-countthatword: A script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+16-whatsnext: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+17-hidethisword: Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.